Can Dogs See Ghosts? What Research Says · Kinship

 Can dogs really see ghosts?
 What the science says is uncertain, both about dogs’ perception of the paranormal and the existence of ghosts in general.

 Dogs do have a “sixth sense” of sorts, which could also be described as instinct or perceptiveness.
-This means that they are often quicker than humans to tell when something is off.
+This means they’re often much quicker than humans to know when something’s off.
 There are plenty of stories of dogs detecting medical emergencies before their human parents realized the issue.
 Plus, dogs are more likely to act on these gut feelings, paying close attention to the cues from their heightened senses and acting in response.
 And like many animals, dogs have an internal compass that helps with their sense of direction.

 Related article